-Ingesting cryptosporidium may cause cryptosporidiosis, an abdominal infection.
-Symptoms of infection include nausea, diarrhea, and abdominal cramps.
-Cryptosporidium must be ingested to cause disease, and it may be spread through means other than drinking water.
+Ingestion of Cryptosporidium may cause cryptosporidiosis, an abdominal infection.
+Symptoms of infection include nausea, diarrhea and abdominal cramps.
 Most healthy individuals can overcome the disease within a few weeks.
-However, immuno-compromised people are at greater risk of developing a life-threatening illness.
-The Town of Vienna encourages immuno-compromised individuals to consult their doctor regarding appropriate precautions to avoid infection and viruses that can make people sick.
+However, immuno-compromised people, infants and small children, and the elderly are at greater risk of developing life-threatening illness.
+The Town of Vienna encourages immuno-compromised individuals to consult their doctor regarding appropriate precautions to take to avoid infection.